tetalilahari/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 FRONTEND PROJECT

-This is a simple web-based Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
-The game supports two-player mode where players take turns to mark 'O' and 'X' on a 3x3 grid.
-It includes features like turn-based logic, automatic win detection, and user interface feedback to declare the winner.
-The interface is styled to be clean and responsive, and users can start a new game or reset the board at any time using the provided buttons.
-This project is ideal for beginners to understand basic DOM manipulation, event handling, and game logic in JavaScript.
-Just open the index.html file in a web browser to play.
+This project is a simple yet engaging web-based Tic-Tac-Toe game, developed using HTML, CSS, and JavaScript.
+It offers a classic two-player experience where participants take turns marking 'O' and 'X' on a 3x3 grid.
+The game is intuitive and easy to use, making it a great choice for casual play and learning purposes.

+The core logic of the game is handled using JavaScript, which manages turn switching, win condition checks, and user feedback.
+As players make their moves, the script evaluates the board to detect a win or a draw, and displays appropriate messages to the users.
+This real-time interaction helps reinforce concepts like conditional logic, loops, and DOM manipulation.

+The interface is styled using CSS to be clean, modern, and responsive.
+It works smoothly across different devices and screen sizes.
+Additionally, users are given control options such as starting a new game or resetting the board, which enhances the overall gameplay experience.

+This project is especially suitable for beginners who are learning front-end development.
+It demonstrates fundamental concepts such as HTML structuring, styling with CSS, and interactive behavior using JavaScript.